Multinomial logistic model for coinfection diagnosis between arbovirus and malaria in Kedougou: Predictive analysis

+\textbf{Independence between abovirus and malaria.} We fitted the multinomial model to the simulated data and tested the independence between malaria and arbovirus.
+We obtained that the independence hypothesis was rejected with a p-value equal to $1.13\times 10^{-4}.$ Then we derived the probability to be coinfected given that malaria infection is observed and performed the classification procedure.

-The analysis performed in this section is based on $1148$ instances of the \textit{IgM/IgG} data set corresponding to the patients infected with malaria parasites.
-The multinomial logit model was trained on $66.7\%$ of the data, namely $1317$ instances and tested on the remaining $377$ individuals positive to malaria.
-To choose the classification threshold value $\gamma$, standard practice is to minimize the miss-classification rate.
-We computed the five-fold cross-validation estimator of the MCR.
-We can see on Figure~\ref{fig9} that the optimal threshold is around $\gamma= 0.5.$ Five-fold cross-validation was run different times, each with a different split of the data and the optimal value of $\gamma$ was found to be quite stable.
-Then, a classification with $\gamma=0.5$ was used to predict the type of illness that has affected the patient based on his clinical symptoms.
+\textbf{Diagnosis of arboviral disease.} We randomly divided the simulated data set into two part, a training data set of size $3333$ and a test data set of size $1667$.
+The classification was applied only to individuals infected with malaria parasites, namely $1925$ individuals in the training data set and $626$ individuals in the test set.
+We computed the five-fold cross-validation estimator of the MCR and we chose the classification threshold value $\gamma$ as the minimizer of the MCR.
+We can see on Figure~\ref{fig9} that the optimal value of this threshold is $\gamma=0.45.$ Five-fold cross-validation was run several times and the optimal value of $\gamma$ was found to be quite stable.
+Based on this $\gamma$ value, we performed the classification to predict the type of illness that has affected the patient.
 Predicted and actual arbovirus cases were compared using the test set, as presented in Table~\ref{tab5}.
 The rows of the matrix are actual classes and the columns are the predicted classes.
-We observe that the corresponding MCR is $38\%,$ and the number of FN is quite high.
-In applications such as disease diagnosis, it is desirable to have a classifier that reduces the number of FN, since a false negative could be more dangerous to the care of a patient, who then may not be treated, whereas with a false positive, the patient would most likely undergo more testing before treatment.

-Different strategies can be adopted.
-One possibility is to reduce the number of FN by minimizing a weighted version of the MCR,

-A weight coefficient $c$ higher than one increases the cost of classification mistakes on the FN.
-We tried empirical values of $c=2, 3, 4$ and found that they resulted in a decrease of the FN rate at the cost of an increase of the $WMCR$.
-With a choice of $c=2$, the threshold value that minimizes the WMCR is $0.25.$ With this $\gamma$ choice, we observe on Table~\ref{tab6} that the number of FN is reduced but the MCR remains too high ($46.7\%$).

-In a next step, we proposed to select, among the positive predicted patients, those individuals with age greater than $10$ and number of sick days greater than $3.$ Indeed we concluded in Section~\ref{sec411} that these two variables are mostly indicative of arboviral disease.
-The threshold values were again chosen to minimize the WMCR using cross-validation.
-Table~\ref{tab7} gives the corresponding results: the MCR is decreased to $36\%$ while the number of FN is smaller than the number of FN of Table~\ref{tab5} and the number of TP is doubled.
+We observe that the corresponding test MCR is $7.83\%.$ The ROC curve of the classification is presented in Figure 7 of the supplementary material.
+Based on the simulated data set, the accuracy of the classification is quite good ($92.17 \%$).
+This suggests that this predictive analysis can be medically valuable to identify arboviral cases among coinfection cases.